denosawr/dancing-in-the-dark/README.md

 > Safe.
 Peaceful.
 Calm.
 > So when the disappearance of a young girl coincides with the sudden appearance of an unknown boy in town, all suspicion instantly falls on the boy.
 >
-> But Leila's gut tells her that the boy is innocent.
+> But Saphira's gut tells her that the boy is innocent.
 > And her gut instincts are usually right.